luscus/gulpfile.basics/README.md

 ### shrinkwrap

-Generates a `npm-shrinkwrap.json` file
+Generates a `npm-shrinkwrap.json` file without any `resolve` property

 ### release

-Tests, checks coverage, shrinkwarps, bumps, commits and pushes a new version of the package.
+Tests, checks coverage, shrinkwarps, bumps, commits, tags and pushes a new version of the package to the repository.
 This tasks will only commit following files: ./package.json, ./gulpfile.js, ./npm-shrinkwrap.json and ./reports/**/*
 Bump target is per default the patch number, you can pass following command line arguments to bump to minor or major versions:

     gulp release